SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/spectralgraphs.md

 4. The seasonality test described above uses an empirical criterion to check whether the series has a seasonal component that is predictable (stable) enough that it can be estimated with reasonable success.
-The peak has to be greater than the median of the 61 spectrum ordinates and has to exceed the two adjacent spectral values by more than a critical value.
+The peak in the [auto-regressive spectrum](../theory/spectral_AR.html) has to be greater than the median of the 61 spectrum ordinates and has to exceed the two adjacent spectral values by more than a critical value.
 When such a case is detected, the test results are displayed in green.
-For a detailed description of an auto-regressive spectrum see the *JDemetra+ Reference Manual* (2017), item 7.3.2.

 	{: .text-center.image-wrapper}